Learning to ride.

-We made our way up to an old silver mining town via the backroad, a road that that locals walk their donkeys on.
-After making two wrong turns on the way up, we finally found the correct road as it snaked its’ way up the hillside.
+We made our way up to an old silver mining town via the backroad, a road that locals walk their donkeys on.
+After making two wrong turns on the way up, we finally found the correct road as it snaked its way up the hillside.
 The road gradually got steeper and narrower and the views of the valley and the old Spanish ruins got better and better.
 After nearly turning around at a particular steep section two thirds of the way up, we motored onto Real de Catorce.

 The whole way up Al was saying "oh, it’s easy, the school bus comes this way every day" and "a guy on a road bike did it".
-The locals don't ride bikes this way, they don´t even ride their horses or donkeys.
+The locals don't ride bikes this way, they don't even ride their horses or donkeys.
 The craziest road yet.
 Too damn steep, and too damn rocky.
-After hearing it is only 1 km more (or 3 scary km back), Chris decides to walk and let al ride her bike up the steep section.
-The locals are surprised to see us comming up this road.
+After hearing it is only 1 km more (or 3 scary km back), Chris decides to walk and let Al ride her bike up the steep section.
+The locals are surprised to see us coming up this road.
 The usual is a mellow, wide, paved road on the other side of the hill.
 The locals say this road is very dangerous.
 At this point, Chris realised she knows how to say she will murder her husband (in Spanish).

 This was a very charming small town, just as if it came straight from the set of the Mexican, in fact it was the set of the Mexican.
 An amazing little town.
 Worth the anxiety bender

 8 September 2010

 We had a fairly quiet day looking around town and doing a small horse ride up into the protected highland areas above the town.
 The pictures will tell the tail, we just need to find a good internet connection before we can upload these...